 Sue is Executive Director of Roots for the Home Team.
 The longtime dietitian and nutritionist for Kowalski’s Markets provides our creative vision for helping youth change the food landscape, while giving them new tools and opportunities to dream bigger.
 With a self-proclaimed “stir-the-pot DNA,” Sue continually looks for new ways and new people to enrich the Roots experience.
 (Learn how you can help by visiting these pages: Become a Partner, Buy Our Salads and Donate.)

 “Roots is the only organization I’ve encountered that allows youth to reach their potential by putting them on the biggest of stages—university and professional stadiums.
 The experience is unique and transformational.”

 Brian is one of our career development gurus.
-He’s dedicated his career to cultivating and developing managers and leaders most recently as the National Director of Programs and Talent Development at New Sector Alliance and as a management consultant for Spotlight Consulting.
+He’s dedicated his career to cultivating and developing managers and leaders most recently as the Executive Director at New Sector Alliance and as a management consultant for Spotlight Consulting.
 He also designed leadership development programs for the Stanford Graduate School of Business and Amy Klobuchar.
 También es fluido en español.

 “It’s so inspiring to see the kids’ pride at serving something they’ve created.
 The confidence they gain from that experience is clear.”

 Angie brings communications expertise and a discerning knowledge of sports concessions to Roots.
 She’s been a public relations veteran for 20+ years, currently serving as Director of Communications at Minnesota Public Radio.
 In her spare time, Angie can be found with her family running, biking and attending Twins and Lynx games, looking for healthy food options.

 “I became involved because Roots takes a unique approach to youth development, and combines my personal passions of food and sports.
 I also think it’s important for Asian youth to see Asians on boards as role models.”